Krishna100604/SummarizeX/README.md

 ## Introduction

-The AI Summarizer Web Application is built to help users quickly summarize articles or text using artificial intelligence.
+The SummarizeX is built to help users quickly summarize articles or text using artificial intelligence.
 It utilizes React for the frontend, integrates with external services for article summarization, and provides a user-friendly interface for interacting with the application.

 ## Features